 The planet Xardox has two societies, one technologically advanced and the other brutal savages (the movie Zardoz which has the same setting).

-The planet Cobol is a vast tomb whose population mysteriously disappeared long ago (the planet Kobol in the 1970s Battlestar Galactica (Classic) TV series.
+The planet Cobol is a vast tomb whose population mysteriously disappeared long ago (1970s Battlestar Galactica (Classic) TV series.
 In the episode "Lost Planet of the Gods" the fugitive Colonial fleet arrived at the planet Kobol where humanity originated.
 The ancestors of the original 13 Colonies left Kobol, leaving its cities deserted).

 25% of the human population of planet Remulak has a mutation that gives them misshapen heads.
 (Saturday Night Live "Conehead" sketches in which the title characters came from the planet Remulak).